'Trump's Claim Is Wrong': Comments On Presidents' Calls To Military Families Rebutted

 On Tuesday, he followed his initial comments with more assertions, offering a specific example.
 That prompted further rebuttal from staff of previous administrations.

-On Monday, Trump was asked at a Rose Garden news conference: "Why haven't we heard anything from you so far about the soldiers that were killed in Niger?
+But first, at a Rose Garden news conference on Monday, a reporter asked Trump: "Why haven't we heard anything from you so far about the soldiers that were killed in Niger?
 And what do you have to say about that?"

 The president responded, "I've written them personal letters."